AINL graph memory (`ainl_graph_memory`)

 | memory_recall | node_id | Full node dict, or {"error": "not found"} |

-| memory_search | query, node_type, agent_id, limit | {"results": [...], "count": N} — substring match over label + JSON payload + tags; node_type / agent_id filter when non-empty |
+| memory_search | query, node_type, agent_id, limit | {"results": [...], "count": N} — substring match over label + JSON payload + tags; node_type / agent_id filter when non-empty.
+Among matches, order follows insertion order in the store (no relevance scoring). count is len(results) after applying limit. |

 | export_graph | (none) | {"nodes": [...], "edges": [...]} |